 - Tier three requires lifetime sex offender registration for a defendant convicted of sexual-related severe offenses, such as rape and sex trafficking.

-What are the Chances You'll Have to Register as a Sex Offender If Charged with a Sex Crime in Los Angeles County?
+What are the Chances You'll Have to Register in Los Angeles County?

-I would say, depending on who your attorney is, what the circumstances and facts are surrounding your case, there's a powerful possibility the prosecutors are going to want you to register as a sex offender if you're convicted of a sex crime in Los Angeles.
+Depending on who your attorney is and the circumstances and facts surrounding your case, there's a powerful possibility the prosecutors are going to want you to register as a sex offender if you're convicted of a sex crime in Los Angeles.

 I say this because better than 90% of sex-related offenses require somebody to register as a sex offender.

 It used to be the majority of those sex offenses required registration for life.
 Now, as noted above, there's a three-tier system.

 Some crimes you have to register for ten years; some crimes you have to register for 20 years; and some you still have to register for the rest of your life.

 So, the problem with sex crimes is that you affect another person, and prosecutors and judges are adamant in these situations.